Adjacentai/TelegramAiChatbot/README.md

 ## Description

-This project is a Telegram bot integrated with a local AI model launched via **Olama**.
+This project is a Telegram bot integrated with a local AI model launched on **Olama**.
 The bot accepts user messages, processes them using AI, and returns intelligent responses.
 It supports dialog context management and includes a reset feature through a button.

 ## Features
 1. Message processing and analysis via AI.